Dimss/ppro-uapi/analysis.md

 The deployment logic is managed by K8S Operator, which provides a powerful solution to manage deployment operations.
-In UAPI-UI operator developer may define any custom logic required for deploying the service, add new components to the UAPI-UI and hide complex logic and configuration of deployment behind a scene.
+In UAPI-UI operator developer may define any custom logic required for deploying the application, add new components to the UAPI-UI and hide complex logic and configuration of deployment behind a scene.

-To increase development and deployment speed, the UAPI-UI Operator could bounded to the Git hook, which will trigger new deployment when either new commit or tag is pushed to the Git repo.
+To increase development and deployment speed, the UAPI-UI Operator could be bounded to the Git hook, which will trigger new deployment when either new commit or tag is pushed to the Git repo.